Daft Club: Background

 Tracks from Discovery were remixed in Daft Club except "Nightvision", "Superheroes", "High Life", "Veridis Quo" and "Short Circuit".
 In place of these tracks are additional remixes of "Face to Face", "Harder, Better, Faster, Stronger" and "Aerodynamic", respectively.
 Also featured is the "Aerodynamic" B-side titled "Aerodynamite", the previously unreleased track "Ouverture" and a remix of the Homework track "Phoenix".

+A vinyl repress of the album was released on 9 September 2022.
+For the 20th anniversary of Interstella 5555, Daft Punk reissued Discovery with Japanese artwork, stickers, and Daft Club membership cards.
+The represses came out in December 2024.
+The Daft Club online music service was relaunched retaining access through the membership cards.
+A store was added featuring various apparel with the Daft Club logo.

 Critical reception

 Daft Club received mixed reviews.
 An extremely negative review by Pitchfork features an artist's illustrated interpretations of how the remixed songs compare to the original versions.
-The review also stated that [the album]'s contributors "all seem intent upon completely decimating the source material" and that "to listen to Daft Club front-to-back is–and it's pointless to exaggerate here–to watch a loved one be physically dismembered."
+The review also stated that the album's contributors "all seem intent upon completely decimating the source material" and that "to listen to Daft Club front-to-back is–and it's pointless to exaggerate here–to watch a loved one be physically dismembered."